Rich Text Box

 Note

-If the measurement unit is changed in label properties, the value transforms automatically.
+If the measurement unit is changed in Label Properties, the value transforms automatically.

 Rotation angle is the object angle according to the design surface.